Athelstan’s Curriculum Statement Summer 2022

 inspired, inquisitive and motivated

-Whilst incorporating ways to wellbeing, positive emotional and mental health and metacognitive learning.
+Whilst incorporating wellbeing, positive emotional and mental health and metacognitive learning.

 Our school curriculum is designed to achieve a number of things which we view as vital.
 We plan our curriculum to ensure it has progression, sufficient breadth, balance and relevance for each child.
 Building on children’s prior learning, non-negotiable knowledge, future learning and greater depth.
 Helping children to develop into creative, confident learners who are keen to take risks, collaborate and persevere.
 It is these qualities which we feel are vital for success in life as well as learning.

 Our curriculum whilst paying due regard to achieving high standards in Maths and English is also carefully designed to ensure coverage and progression across all subjects.
 It provides children with memorable experiences and many diverse opportunities from which the children can learn and develop a range of transferable skills.

 Across the school, including in our EYFS, we follow a book-led curricular which develops a cross curricular approach to learning where some subjects are taught through a topic and some are covered as discrete subjects.